José Cutileiro

-José Cutileiro (20 November 1934 – 17 May 2020) was a Portuguese diplomat and writer.
+José Pires Cutileiro (20 November 1934 – 17 May 2020) was a Portuguese diplomat and writer.
 He was a representative to the Council of Europe, Secretary General of the Western European Union (WEU), and an envoy to the UN Commissioner for Human Rights in Bosnia-Herzegovina and Serbia.
 He was on the faculty of the Institute for Advanced Study in Princeton, New Jersey.

 Biography

 Early life and family

 Cutileiro's father, a republican and secularist doctor, faced political problems with the Salazar regime, and chose to leave the country to join the World Health Organization (WHO), taking his wife and children, then teenagers, to live in Switzerland, India and Afghanistan.
 In 1952 they were the first Portuguese citizens, of which there is record, to live in Afghanistan.
 Cutileiro was then 17 years old.

 José is the brother of the famous sculptor João Cutileiro.

 His son, also named José Cutileiro, was born in Lisbon in 1959.
 When he was 18 years old moved to the Netherlands.
 He was a musician, journalist and writer.
 In the 1980s he started as guitarist in the band “De Ziffels” in Groningen, the Netherlands.
 From 2000 he was television and radio reporter for regional broadcaster OOG.
 He died on 22 June 2020, after being ill for a long time, aged 61.
 His death was a month after the death of his father.